-We follow the canyon all the way to the beach where Torneträsk extends along grey and blurred mountain outlines.
+We follow the canyon all the way to the beach where Torneträsk extends along with grey and blurred mountain outlines.
 A slow autumn rain descends over the lake.
 And it’s so beautiful.
 The beach goes on for kilometres without any trace of visitors; there is nothing here other than an immense view, the autumn wind tugging at your hair and a faint scent of rain.

-– This calls for a cup of coffee, Åsa tells me, and produces her flask.
+– This calls for a cup of coffee, Åsa tells me and produces her flask.

 Several hours later we arrive at the Abisko Mountain Lodge, wet and ruffled.
 We’ve rented a room here for the night.
 After a quick shower and change, we reverently enjoy a two-course meal made from local produce and finish it off with homemade truffles and cognac.
-But even though our bodies are now warm and tired we put our walking boots back on, pack our cameras and head out into the darkness.
+But even though our bodies are now warm and tired, we put our walking boots back on, pack our cameras and head out into the darkness.
 We’ve heard rumours about northern lights.

 And then, the northern lights